Industrial Plant Maintenance Software

-FastMaint has an easy to use single interface to schedule different types of maintenance jobs.
+FastMaint has a single interface to plan & schedule different types of maintenance jobs.

 For instance, schedule unplanned maintenance from a task library when an equipment breaks down.

 You can plan maintenance work on equipment by time – say every four months.
 Or by change in meter readings on the equipment – say after every 300 units produced.
 Or when an alarm is reported.
 Or when another maintenance task is completed and so on.

 Define different maintenance work calendars to schedule maintenance, adjust equipment run times and so on.
 For example have a calendar for regular working days, another for the 2nd shift, a third for the night shift and a fourth just for plant shutdown days.

 With these work calendars, automatically adjust work schedule dates because of holidays and off days.
 Identify schedule conflicts.
 See if maintenance personnel will be on holiday when work is scheduled.
 Associate calendars with machinery to track run-hours and usage to schedule preventive maintenance.

 Keep track of maintenance work orders – avoid forgetting them